gpilgrim2670/paws_machine_learning/README.md

 My next step, common in EDA, was to work up some visualizations of the data.
 Plotting `lines_per_sec` vs. `distance` seemed like an obvious answer.
 When looking at productivity data I expect to see fluctuations throughout the day.
-People talk lunch breaks, go to the bathroom, check Stack Overflow, pet their pets.
+People take lunch breaks, go to the bathroom, check Stack Overflow, pet their pets.
 Some of this should be visible in the data.